-"What is His [Elohim’s] name, and what is His Son's name, if thou canst tell?
-(Proverbs 30:4).
+"What is His [Elohim’s (God’s)] name, and what is His Son's name, if thou canst tell?
+(Prov.
+30:4).
 Why are these questions even being asked of us?
-Until AD 2011, I did not know what they were, and I do not think I even cared to know what they are?
-Have they been hidden and kept from us?
+Until AD 2011, I did not know what they were, and I do not think I even cared to know what they were.
+Have they been kept hidden from us?
 When we make friends of individuals, we usually get to know their names, do we not?
-But for some reason mankind has been hesitant about knowing the names of Elohim (God).
+But for some reason humanity has been hesitant about knowing the names of Elohim (God).
 Why is that?
 For many centuries the Hebrew people have not even spoken His name out loud because they had a misconception that it was too sacred to be uttered by them, let alone by a Gentile.
 Many do not even spell out the title God and spell it G_d in order to show some kind of misplaced reverence for that title.
 But is there another reason why His name is not known among those who claim to be worshippers of Him?
-Has it been part of Satan's plan that we do not know His name, because he knows that if we do know it, we will know what His name means and how that relates to us and our relationship to Him?
+Has it been a part of Satan's plan that we do not know His name, because he knows that if we know it, we will know what His name means and how that relates to us and our relationship to Him?

-What are used in the translations of today are the titles for the Creator and not His name.
-“God” and “the LORD” are titles, but not His name.
+What are used in the translations of the Holy Bible today are the titles for the Creator and not His name.
+“God” and “the LORD” are titles, but they are not His name.
 Some just say “ha shem,” meaning “the name” in place of pronouncing it.
 Adonai is another word used which means “Master.”
-We can easily see the substitutions for His personal and very meaningful name.
+We can easily see the substitutions for His very personal and very meaningful name.
 Elohim which you see here being used in the place of God is what the Strong’s Concordance Hebrew #430 tells us is the word used specifically in Hebrew to identify "the Supreme Being."
 There are many gods mentioned in the Bible, but Elohim is "the Supreme Being" of the entire Universe.
 THE Supreme Being!
 Not two and not three but the One Supreme Being.

 The Hebrew word translated “the LORD” throughout the Old Testament is the Hebrew word YHWH or as Strong’s Concordance tells us is Yehovah from which the modern translations occasionally spell out as Jehovah.
-A very poor job of translating in my opinion, and I am certainly not an expert in the Hebrew language.
-How does One’s name get changed to a title is beyond me?
-Whose name was to be “declared throughout the earth.”
+A very poor job of translating in my opinion, but I am certainly not an expert in the Hebrew language.
+How does One’s name get changed to a title is beyond my understanding?
+Whose name was to be “declared throughout all the earth.”
 It almost makes one think there is a conspiracy in keeping that name from being known.
 Elohim wanted His name to be known throughout the earth, and it seems that humanity, and the Christian Churches specifically, have done everything they could from letting that happen.
-And now most of mankind does not even know the name of his Elohim which he professes to serve and worship.
+And now most of humanity does not even know the name of his Elohim which he professes to serve and worship.
 A travesty to be sure!

-Some say His name is spelled and pronounced Jehovah.
+Some say His name is spelled out and pronounced as Jehovah.
 Is this correct?
-No, because there are no "J’s" in the Hebrew language nor were there in the English language until the 1500s.
+No, because there are no "Js" in the Hebrew language nor were there any “Js” in the English language until the 1500s.

 And now we find ourselves in a predicament of debating over the pronunciation of His name.
 We know His name is spelled in the Hebrew language - YHWH.
-Today there are a number of variations found being used among those who have taken an interest in the restoration of His name.
-Is it Yahuwah, as my wife and I use?
+Today there are a number of variations being used among those who have taken an interest in the restoration of His name.
+Is it Yahuwah, as I use?
 Is it Yahweh, as many others use?
 And there are other spellings as well, and all seemingly convinced that the way they write and pronounce it is “the” correct way and some would contend the only way it can and should be spelled.
 And the debates can be hot and furious and in the end there is more heat generated than light on the subject.
 This is done, much to the chagrin of many of us who are embarrassed by what is being seen as a “righteous debate for the honor of His name.”
-My wife and I have known about this matter since December 2010, but we have only as of late started to use the transliteration of the Hebrew names for Elohim and His Son rather the more common usage of God, the LORD and Jesus.
-Again, we are not here to debate which spelling is correct.
-We understand that there are variations being used in the names of the Father and also of His Son which incorporates the Father’s personal name when speaking of the Son as, Yahushua, meaning "Yah is salvation" or "Yah saves."
-We have listened to the presentations of the different variations and they all sound convincing.
-The following shows the reasoning why we use Yahuwah for the name of Elohim.
+I have known about this matter since December 2011, but I have only as of late started to use the transliteration of the Hebrew names for Elohim and His Son rather the more common usage of God, the LORD and Jesus.
+Again, I am not here to debate which spelling is correct.
+I understand that there are variations being used in the names of the Father and also of His Son which incorporates the Father’s personal name when speaking of the Son as, Yahushua, meaning "Yah is salvation" or "Yah saves."
+I have listened to the presentations of the different variations, and they all sound convincing.
+The following shows the reasoning why I use Yahuwah for the name of Elohim.

-“Because he hath set his love upon Me, therefore will I deliver him: I will set him up on high, because He hath known My name” (Psalm 91:14).
+“Because he hath set his love upon Me, therefore will I deliver him: I will set him up on high, because he hath known My name” (Ps.
+91:14, emphasis added).

 Granted knowing His name is nothing in comparison to knowing Him and what He is like.
-“Thus saith Yahuwah, Let not the wise man glory in his wisdom, neither let the mighty man glory in his might, let not the rich man glory in his riches [and let not the one who knows My name glory in that fact]: but let him that glorieth glory in this, that he understandeth and knoweth Me, that I am Yahuwah which exercises lovingkingness, judgment, and righteousness in the earth: for in these I delight, saith Yahuwah” (Jeremiah 9:23-24).
+“Thus saith Yahuwah, Let not the wise man glory in his wisdom, neither let the mighty man glory in his might, let not the rich man glory in his riches [and let not the one who knows My name glory in that fact]: but let him that glorieth glory in this, that he understands and knows Me, that I am Yahuwah which exercises lovingkingness, judgment, and righteousness in the earth: for in these I delight, saith Yahuwah” (Jer.
+9:23-24).

 There are many great and precious promises connected to the knowing of Elohim’s name.
 His name is not “God” or “the LORD.”
 Those are His titles, and as such, inform us as to His position of authority.
-We must study this subject out for ourselves and let Elohim’s Spirit lead us into the truth of this matter for He will do it for His name’s sake.
+We must study this subject out for ourselves and let Elohim’s Spirit lead us into the truth of this matter (John 16:13) for He will do it for His name’s sake.
 “For Thy name's sake, O Yahuwah, pardon mine iniquity; for it is great.
 (Ps.
 25:11).

 There is a sense of intimacy when using the names of Elohim and His Son, Yahushua, rather than just Their titles.
 Yahushua is His Son’s name; not Jesus.
 His name while He lived on earth would have been translated to what we know as Joshua today.
 Why that did not happen I do not know?
-Why transliteration for Their names was not used in the translation of the Old and New Testament I do not know, but it is time for Elohim’s name to be made known “throughout all the earth” and for His Son's name to be properly known also.
+Why transliteration was not used for Their names in the translation of the Old and New Testament I do not know, but it is time for Elohim’s name to be made known “throughout all the earth” and for His Son's name to be correctly known also.

-It is my wife’s and my prayer that this will not be a cause of strife and debate like it has been in the past with some, but will be edifying to all who are seeking truth from the Word of Elohim.
-There are many verses in Scripture than you can look up on your own to see the significance of knowing the truth in this most important matter.
+It is my prayer that this will not be a cause of strife and debate like it has been in the past with some, but will be edifying to all who are seeking for the truth from the Word of Elohim.
+There are many verses in the Scriptures that you can look up on your own to see the significance of knowing the truth on this most important matter.
 The Psalms are filled with references to Elohim's name.
-"Great is Yahuwah, and greatly to be praised; and His greatness is unsearchable" (Psalm 145:3).
+"Great is Yahuwah, and greatly to be praised; and His greatness is unsearchable" (Ps.
+145:3).
 He is the "Eternal, Self-Existent One" - "the I am."
 Who always was and always will be!
 His name is Yahuwah and His Son's name is Yahushua (Prov.
 30:4)!
 HalleluYAH!
 “Sing unto Elohim, sing praises to His name: extol Him that rides upon the heavens by His name YAH, and rejoice before Him” (Ps.
 68:4).
 There are no Js in the Hebrew language.
 Yah is the shortened version of Elohim’s name and is found in HalleluYAH!

 Click on the following links for more info on the desired subject.
 Box in red is the link you are on at the present time.